 Any restaurant that serves alcohol should make sure its staff is trained in and has received the TIPS Certification.
 This program teaches waitstaff and bar employees how to recognize when a patron has had too much to drink.
 It guides them in how to deal with intoxicated customers, and it helps protect restaurant owners from potential lawsuits that might stem from alcohol-related accidents and incidents.

 Some states, such as Utah, require that all employees who serve alcoholic beverages must undergo some type of alcohol service safety training.

-What is TIPS Certification?
+What Is TIPS Certification?

 TIPS stands for Training for Intervention Procedures.
 It gives advice on how to identify if someone has had too much to drink, and how to deal with them effectively if that is the case.
-It also helps identify those who aren't yet old enough to be drinking alcohol.
+It also helps to identify those who aren't yet old enough to be drinking alcohol.